Published On: Oct 11 2013 05:03:01 PM EDTUpdated On: Jun 16 2015 02:00:00 AM EDT

 The role of Becky Conner, the oldest of the Conner children, was played originally by Lecy Goranson (left).
 During the show's fifth season, Goranson left to attend Vassar College, with Becky's absence first being explained by having the character marry her boyfriend and move away to live in Minneapolis.
 However, the role was recast with actress Sarah Chalke (right) for the sixth season.
 Believing the eighth season would be the show's last, Goranson signed on to return, with Chalke also occasionally playing the character interchangeably in what became a running gag.
 Chalke again returned to play the character full time for the show's final season.

 Since the show ended, Goranson has had several small roles in films, including "Boys Don't Cry," and has guest starred in TV shows such as "Law & Order: Special Victims Unit," "Sex and the City," "Fringe" and "Damages."

 Sarah Chalke is best known as a regular on the sitcom "Scrubs," which ran from 2001 to 2010.
-She's also had recurring roles on the sitcoms "Cougar Town" and "How I Met Your Mother," and starred in the short-lived sitcom "How to Live with Your Parents (For the Rest of Your Life)" in 2013.
+She's also had recurring roles on the sitcoms "Cougar Town" and "How I Met Your Mother" and the Fox drama "Backstrom," and starred in the short-lived sitcom "How to Live with Your Parents (For the Rest of Your Life)" in 2013.